Why I have a thing about Wallpaper

 Rebecca launched The Loft and Us in 2015 with the concept of creating bold, eclectic and unique designs for the home guaranteed to make a statement.
 She designs all the art prints, wallpaper designs and homeware herself.
 Rebecca’s ethos behind the brand is to simply have fun with your interiors, as they’re ultimately an extension of you.
 She see’s her designs as almost a prescription for the home banishing boring magnolia and beige wherever possible!"
 You can read more about Rebecca here

-JUSTINA BLAKENEY is a designer, artist and author, who believes that creativity is the key to having an amazing home.
-JUNGALOW is her home, Design studio, shop, blog, AND Brand that celebrates colour, pattern and plants.
+JUSTINA BLAKENEY is a designer, artist and author.
+JUNGALOW is her home, Design studio, shop, blog, and brand that celebrates colour, pattern and plants.

-Finnish design collective FEATHR are on a mission to fill the world with more art and less decoration.
-FEATHR roam the world collaborating with contemporary artists to create original wallpaper and fabrics.
+Finnish design collective FEATHR are on a mission to fill the world with more art and are collaborating with contemporary artists to create original wallpaper and fabrics.

-Founded in 2015 by husband and wife team, Anne & Tom Puukko, along with Creative Director, Oliver Green, FEATHR is found in Helsinki, London, Berlin and Bali.
-FEATHR has been named as Elle Decor's "new favorite wallpaper", been picked as Helsinki's Hottest Start-Up and awarded no.2 spot at the H&G Wallpaper of the Year Awards 2016.
+Founded in 2015 by husband and wife team, Anne & Tom Puukko, along with Creative Director, Oliver Green, FEATHR has been named as Elle Decor's "new favorite wallpaper", been picked as Helsinki's Hottest Start-Up and awarded no.2 spot at the H&G Wallpaper of the Year Awards 2016.
 You can read more about them here

-Sandberg is a Swedish design company passionate about craftsmanship.
-They believe in sustainability, people and that the home is the starting point for well-being.
-They design and manufacture wallpaper and accessories with an unique expression in their own factory in Ulricehamn.
-The love of craftsmanship is evident at every step of the way, and is a crucial component in what they call Swedish wallpaper art.
+Sandberg is a Swedish design company who passionately believe in sustainability, people and that the home is the starting point for well-being.
+They design and manufacture wallpaper and accessories in their own factory in Ulricehamn.

 Divine Savages was founded in South East London in 2016 by husbands Jamie Watkins and Tom Kennedy.
-Through a shared passion for quirky interiors and styling they set out to do interiors their way and put their experience in fashion and design to create a new brand for the artistic shopper; a brand that mixes influences from classic prints, bold fashion and iconic modern design yet always with their signature Divine Savages twist.
-Your home will come alive with their carefully curated collection that brings a taste of the unexpected.
+They share a passion for quirky interiors and styling and set out to design to create a new brand for the artistic shopper; a brand that mixes influences from classic prints, bold fashion and iconic modern design yet always with their signature Divine Savages twist.

 Black Parrot Studio

-Sarah and Alexa, are friends, who share a lifetime of diverse design experience.
-Together they have turned their lifelong passion for interior’s and garden design into Black Parrots Studio.
+Sarah and Alexa, are friends, who together have turned their lifelong passion for interior’s and garden design into Black Parrots Studio.
 They offer a thoughtful approach to projects, creating personal and inspiring interiors for their clients.
 At Black Parrots Studio they understand the positive impact a well designed space can have on how you live, work and feel.

 Mind The Gap

-MINDTHEGAP is a young brand designing and manufacturing premium home accessories.
-Born from the desire to create something different, MINDTHEGAP shows eclectic collections and unique designs with a strong artistic identity.
+MINDTHEGAP is a brand designing and manufacturing home accessories with eclectic collections and unique designs.
 They do not advocate a single style and try to combine an array of different elements with a goal of creating something new.
-Playing with old photography and antique illustrations combined with modern graphics and contemporary patterns, thus reinventing everything vintage in order to create fabulous home décor.

 Merci offers three collections of original wallpaper, published by NLXL.
 Sometimes industrial, sometimes more traditional, wallpaper for a wall or entire room.